rameshraj1980/excel-macros/SimpleReport/README.md

 * In the VBA editor, Click on 'Insert' and select 'Module'.

-* Copy and paste the code for the CreateRevenueReport macro into the module.
+* Copy and paste the code for the SimpleExcelReport macro into the module.

 * Save the VBA module and close the VBA editor.

 * Return to the Excel workbook and press ALT + F8 to open the Macros dialog box.

-* Click on the Developer tab in the Excel ribbon (if you don't see the Developer tab, follow the steps in the previous answer to add it).
+* Click on the Developer tab in the Excel ribbon.

 * Click on the Insert icon in the Controls group and select the Button control.

 * Click and drag the cursor on the worksheet to draw the button.

-* In the Assign Macro dialog box, type CreateRevenueReport in the Macro name field and click OK.
-The CreateRevenueReport macro is now assigned to the button.
+* In the Assign Macro dialog box, type SimpleExcelReport in the Macro name field and click OK.
+The SimpleExcelReport macro is now assigned to the button.

 * Right-click on the button and select Edit Text to change the text on the button (e.g., "Generate Report").

 * Click on the worksheet outside of the button to deselect it.

-* Now, when you click the button, it will run the CreateRevenueReport macro and generate the report on a new worksheet.
+* Now, when you click the button, it will run the SimpleExcelReport macro and generate the report on a new worksheet.

 Note: If you want to move the button to a different location on the worksheet, click and drag it to the desired location.
 You can also resize the button by clicking and dragging its edges or corners.

 **Code Explanation:**

-The CreateRevenueReport macro uses the following variables and steps:
+The SimpleExcelReport macro uses the following variables and steps:

 * Dim wsMaster As Worksheet: creates a worksheet variable for the "Master" worksheet.